1933 Alabama Crimson Tide football team: Kentucky

 A week after their first loss of the season, Alabama defeated the Kentucky Wildcats 20–0 at Legion Field.
 After a scoreless first quarter, the Crimson Tide took a 6–0 in the second after Dixie Howell scored on a 55-yard touchdown run.
 Alabama then closed the game with a five-yard Howell touchdown run in the third and a short Joe Demyanovich touchdown run in the fourth for the 20–0 win.
 In the first quarter, Howell punted the football 89-yards, which still stands as the Alabama record for longest punt.
-The victory improved Alabama's all-time record against Kentucky 12–1.